Radosław Wojtaszek

 Radosław Wojtaszek (born 13 January 1987) is a Polish chess grandmaster.
-He is a three-time Polish champion.
+He is a six-time Polish champion.

 Wojtaszek has acted as Viswanathan Anand's second, assisting the former world chess champion in his successful title defence match against Vladimir Kramnik, in 2010 against Veselin Topalov, in 2012 against Boris Gelfand, in 2013 and in 2014 against Magnus Carlsen.

 Chess career

 In 2004, Wojtaszek won both the European Youth Chess Championships and the World Youth Chess Championships in the U18 category.
 In January 2005, he won the Cracovia Open with a score of 7½/9 points.
 He won the Polish Chess Championship for the first time in 2005.

 In 2006, Wojtaszek played for the Polish team at the Chess Olympiad in Turin scoring 9 points out of 11 games.

 In December 2008, he won the 8th Amplico AIG Life International – European Rapid Chess Championship in Warsaw.

 In 2009, Wojtaszek finished second in the Polish Championship, shared second place with Michael Roiz at the first Lublin Grandmaster Tournament and won the Najdorf Memorial in Warsaw.

 In January 2010, Wojtaszek tied for 1st–5th with Eduardas Rozentalis, Pavel Ponkratov, Luke McShane and Igor Lysyj at the 39th Rilton Cup in Stockholm and finished again second in the Polish Championship.

 He won the 5th Polonia Wrocław Open in July 2010.
 In August of the same year, he won the 4th San Juan International Tournament in Pamplona with 6½/9.

 At the Chess Olympiad in Khanty Mansiysk, Wojtaszek played on top board for Poland scoring 6/9.
 In June 2011, he won the 9th György Marx Memorial tournament in Paks, Hungary.
 In December 2013, he took clear first with 6/7 in the 37th Zurich Christmas Open.

 In 2014, he won for the second time the Polish Championship.

 In January 2015, Wojtaszek took part in Tata Steel Masters tournament in Wijk aan Zee, finishing ninth out of 14 players.
 He scored 5½/13 and was the only player to have defeated World Chess Champion Magnus Carlsen as well as the world's second highest rated player, Fabiano Caruana.
 In July 2015, he placed second in the Biel Grandmaster Tournament scoring 6/10.

 In April 2016, he won the Polish Championship for the third time, scoring 6½/9.